We are here for you!

 Call if you can, text if you can’t.
 The best way to reach 911 is with a phone call.

 However, if you are in an area with low cell phone coverage or in a situation where you are unsafe or unable to talk, you can send a text message to 911.
-To text: open a new text message, in “recipient” space enter 911, type out the text, including the location of the emergency.
+To text: open a new text message, in “recipient” space enter 911, type out the first text, including the exact location and the nature of the emergency.
 Keep the message window active to answer questions until the Dispatcher ends the conversation.
 911 cannot receive pictures.
 Call: 911

 Sheridan County Sheriff’s Office personnel have training to help manage crisis situations, including mental health and substance use related crisis.

-988 as the National Suicide Prevention Hotline will take effect on July 16, 2022.
-Switching to an easy-to-remember 988 as the ‘911’ for suicide prevention and mental health crisis services will make it easier for Americans in crisis to access the help they need.
-When people call, text, or chat 988, they will be connected to trained counselors that are part of the existing National Suicide Prevention Lifeline network.
-These trained counselors will listen, provide support, and connect them to resources if necessary.
+If you or someone you know is in crisis, please call 988 to be connected to the National Suicide Prevention Lifeline (or 911 if a person is in immediate danger).
+When people call 988, they will be connected to trained counselors that are part of the existing National Suicide Prevention Lifeline network.
+These counselors will listen, provide support, and connect them to resources if necessary.
 Talking with someone about your thoughts and feelings can save your life.
-Call 988 or 800-273-TALK (8255).
-The current Lifeline phone number will always remain available to people in emotional distress or suicidal crisis, even after 988 is launched nationally. suicidepreventionlifeline.org
+Call 988 or 800-273-TALK (8255). suicidepreventionlifeline.org

 If you are a Veteran in crisis, or concerned about one, call Veteran Crisis Line.
 The crisis line is free, confidential resource available to anyone.